aussedatlo/aussedatlo-notes/posts/01-caddy-in-docker.md

 docker exec -it caddy /sbin/ip route | awk '/default/ { print $3 }' | head -n1
 ```

-This IP will represent the IP address of the host from the docker container, for example `172.23.0.1`, It's like `localhost` or `127.0.0.1` from your host but from your container.
+This IP will represent the IP address of the host from the docker container, for example `172.23.0.1`, It's like `localhost` or `127.0.0.1` of your host but from your container.

->[!note] Note
->To be able to access your web server from Caddy container, you will need to add the port mapping to the `docker-compose.yml` of your service.

-If you can access it from `localhost:8080`, you can access it from the **Caddy** container using `<host-ip>:8080`, So re-add the port mapping as follow:
+If you can access the webserver it from `localhost:8080`, you can access it from the **Caddy** container using `<host-ip>:8080`, So re-add the port mapping as follow:

 ```yml {7-8}
 lighttpd: